ginjake/ResoniteOperatorLikeNeos/README.md

 - **Compatibility**: May conflict with other UI-modifying mods

 ### Recent Fixes
+- **v1.1.0**: Make sure arithmetic and comparison operators are used in sequence.
+Prevent unintended replacements during type lookups.

-- **v2.0.1**: Fixed significant frame rate drops in multiplayer environments
+- **v1.0.1**: Fixed significant frame rate drops in multiplayer environments
-- **v2.0.0**: Optimized text processing to reduce performance impact
+- **v1.0.0**: Optimized text processing to reduce performance impact